How DIY Rebels Are Working To Replace Tech Giants - Slashdot

 There's something quite beautiful about this solution... let's call it Punk-Chain...

-They are no more "working to replace tech giants" (Score:2)
+They are no more "working to replace tech giants" (Score:3)